 engrossed in our conversation, but now I could see, from the corner of my eye, that he was leaning away from me again, his hands gripping the edge of the table with unmistakable tension.

-on or near an edge or constituting an outer boundary; the outer area
+on or near an edge or constituting an outer boundary

 I stared straight ahead as I passed the Volvo, but from a

 peripheral peek, I would swear I saw him laughing.

 novelty here, where

 novelties were few and far between.

 bedlam, I could hear more than one person shouting my name.